sdsc/sdsc-summer-institute-2022/3.5_high_throughput_computing/BUNDLING.md

 wait
 ```

-The Linux scheduler works well for simple workflows with a limited core count.
-However, for a large number of jobs running with multiple processes, its performance may be unsatisfying, due to unbalanced workloads from different running jobs, improper process/thread affinity settings, etc.
+The Linux scheduler works well for simple workflows.
+However, for a large number of jobs, especially when each may be running with multiple processes, its performance may be unsatisfying, due to unbalanced workloads from different running jobs, improper process/thread affinity settings, etc.

 ```
 [xdtr108@login02 ~]$ ls